candicodeit/personal-goals/README.md

 # Personal Foursquare
+I wanted to create a foursquare to give more focus to any goals I set.

 | Myself   | Relationships | Career  | World |
 | ------------- | ------------- | ------------ | ------------- |